Peripheral Neuropathies

 • Electrodiagnostic studies have a sensitivity of up to 95% for the diagnosis when detailed studies are performed. | |

-The first description of a chronic median nerve entrapment at the wrist was by Paget (42) concerning a patient with a previous distal radius fracture (49).
-This was a severe entrapment accompanied by ulceration in the first 3 fingers.
-Paget noted recovery of the ulcerations with rest and an increase of symptoms with use of the hand secondary to nerve compression.
-Putnam first described the classical clinical symptoms of intermittent nocturnal hand paresthesias with subjective hand swelling and an improvement with shaking of the hand (46).
-A careful autopsy study by Marie and Foix documents the thinning of the median nerve under the flexor retinaculum in a patient with bilateral isolated thenar atrophy (33).
-They made the suggestion that transection of this ligament may have been therapeutic.
-The first surgery for carpal tunnel syndrome was done in 1933 at the Mayo Clinic.
-Carpal tunnel syndrome received increasing attention in the 1940s and 1950s from both neurologists and surgeons.
-The development of clinical electrodiagnostic testing with EMG and nerve conduction studies in the 1960s added a valuable diagnostic tool.
-The use of high resolution ultrasound imaging to study the median nerve in carpal tunnel syndrome was first published in 1992 (06); however, most studies have appeared since early 2000.
+The first description of a chronic median nerve entrapment at the wrist was by Paget (52) concerning a patient with a previous distal radius fracture (61).
+This was a severe entrapment accompanied by ulceration in the first three fingers.
+Paget noted recovery of the ulcerations with rest and increased symptoms with use of the hand secondary to nerve compression.
+Putnam first described the classic clinical symptoms of intermittent nocturnal hand paresthesias with subjective hand swelling and an improvement with shaking of the hand (58).
+Marie and Foix documented the thinning of the median nerve under the flexor retinaculum in a patient with bilateral isolated thenar atrophy in a postmortem study and suggested that transection of this ligament may have been therapeutic (43).

-On clinical examination there can be a discrete sensory disturbance in the first 3 fingers and weakness or atrophy of the thenar muscles with a positive Tinel's sign over the carpal tunnel.
-Phalen's test, in which the patient hyperflexes the wrist for 1 minute, may provoke the symptoms (45).
+On clinical examination, there can be a discrete sensory disturbance in the first three fingers, typically sparing the palm, and weakness or atrophy of the thenar muscles with a positive Tinel's sign over the carpal tunnel.
+Phalen's test, in which the patient hyperflexes the wrist for 1 minute, may provoke the symptoms (55).
 Alternatively, hyperextension of the wrist for 1 minute may have the same effect.
-Phalen's test is somewhat more specific for carpal tunnel syndrome than the Tinel's sign but both can be present in normal individuals (18).
+Phalen's test is somewhat more specific for carpal tunnel syndrome than the Tinel's sign, but both can be present in normal individuals (23).
 It is often more the clinical history than the physical examination that is highly suggestive of carpal tunnel syndrome.

-A 41-year-old female artist presented with a 2-year history of numbness in both hands, right greater than left.
+A 41-year-old female artist presented with a 2-year history of numbness in both hands, the right greater than the left.
 The numbness was most severe in the right thumb and was specifically brought on by painting and sculpting.
 Numbness, pain, and tingling in both hands woke her up at night.
 Shaking her hands provided some relief.
-There were no complaints of pain in the shoulder, neck, or upper arm and no history of diabetes mellitus, hypothyroidism, or rheumatoid arthritis.
+There were no complaints of shoulder, neck, or upper arm pain and no history of diabetes mellitus, hypothyroidism, or rheumatoid arthritis.

-The etiology of carpal tunnel syndrome is compression of the median nerve in the carpal tunnel.
-The carpal bones form the floor and walls of the carpal tunnel, and the roof is created by the transverse carpal ligament.
-Nine flexor tendons with their sheaths accompany the median nerve in the carpal tunnel.
-Just before entering the carpal tunnel the median nerve gives off the palmar cutaneous branch that carries sensory fibers from the thenar eminence.
-After the median nerve exits from the carpal tunnel it gives off the thenar motor branch innervating the abductor pollicis brevis, the opponens pollicis, and the first and second lumbrical muscles.
-It sometimes also supplies the flexor pollicis brevis.
+The pathogenesis of carpal tunnel syndrome is attributed to nerve dysfunction secondary to chronic mechanical compression of the median nerve at the carpal tunnel.
+The floor and walls of the carpal tunnel are formed by the carpal bones.
+The roof is formed by the flexor retinaculum, a ligamentous structure that attaches the hamate and pisiform on the medial side and the scaphoid and trapezium on the lateral side.
+The carpal tunnel serves as a passageway for nine flexor tendons with their sheaths along with the median nerve.
+Just before entering the carpal tunnel, the median nerve gives off the palmar cutaneous branch that carries sensory fibers from the thenar eminence.
+After the median nerve exits from the carpal tunnel, it gives off the thenar motor branch innervating abductor pollicis brevis, opponens pollicis, and first and second lumbricals, and in most of the hands, flexor pollicis brevis (48).
 The other branches are sensory digital branches that supply the thumb, index, middle finger, and the lateral half of the ring finger.

-Work-related carpal tunnel syndrome occurs with repetitive hand and wrist movement and is seen with a variety of activities and occupations.
+Work-related carpal tunnel syndrome occurs with repetitive hand and wrist movement and is seen with various activities and occupations.
 Increased pressure within the carpal tunnel due to certain positions of the hand and wrist and edema of the flexor tendons are thought to contribute to occupational carpal tunnel syndrome.
-Excessive computer use, particularly mouse usage, might be a minor risk factor for carpal tunnel syndrome compared to other occupational groups (51).
-In fact, a retrospective study looking at 100 patients with carpal tunnel syndrome showed predominance of elements that were unrelated to working at a computer.
-Carpal tunnel syndrome was also seen in people working physically and even among unemployed people (24).
+Excessive computer use, particularly mouse usage, might be a minor risk factor for carpal tunnel syndrome compared to other occupational groups (64).
+In fact, a retrospective study looking at 100 patients with carpal tunnel syndrome showed a predominance of elements unrelated to working at a computer.
+Carpal tunnel syndrome was also seen in people working physically and even among unemployed people (31).

 Acute carpal tunnel syndrome is mostly seen in the setting of traumatic injury to the hand or wrist and occasionally the forearm.
 It can be caused by the common Colles' fracture of the distal radius.
 Furthermore, bleeding into the carpal canal due to coagulation disorders seen with leukemia, hemophilia, or anticoagulant therapy can provoke acute carpal tunnel syndrome.
 Urgent surgical release is indicated for acute severe carpal tunnel syndrome.